 Vendors in Cambodia are seen wearing masks standing on the side of the road, providing bags of dog meat to customers to eat or prepare in the home.
 In Vietnam, a similar trend has been observed particularly in the north of the country, where dog and cat meat consumption has a longstanding history.
 But the newest development allowing dog meat restaurants to adapt to the current COVID-19 situation includes the use of delivery apps such as now.vn – one of Vietnam's most popular delivery services founded by restaurant review platform Foody.
 Dog and cat meat restaurants across the country are advertising dog and cat meat dishes for delivery on the Foody website and app.

-Dr. Katherine Polak, veterinarian and head of FOUR PAWS Stray Animal Care in Southeast Asia, explained, “The unsanitary conditions associated with the cat and dog meat trade, coupled with the contamination risks of having so many different animal species caged and killed alongside one another, present the perfect breeding ground for new and deadly diseases, like COVID-19.
+Dr. Katherine Polak, veterinarian and former head of FOUR PAWS Stray Animal Care in Southeast Asia, explained, “The unsanitary conditions associated with the cat and dog meat trade, coupled with the contamination risks of having so many different animal species caged and killed alongside one another, present the perfect breeding ground for new and deadly diseases, like COVID-19.
 The rampant trade and live animal markets across Southeast Asia are ticking time bombs.
 If governments do not act now and shut down these cruel markets, the next global pandemic might originate in Vietnam, Cambodia or Indonesia.”

 FOUR PAWS has estimated ten million dogs and cats are brutally slaughtered for consumption in just Vietnam, Cambodia and Indonesia every year.
 Yet In order to put a sustainable end to the brutal dog and cat meat trade in Southeast Asia, FOUR PAWS, with an office in Vietnam, has launched a campaign on international and national levels in these target countries.
 Through educational work and cooperation with the responsible authorities and tourism associations, the goal is to get governments in Southeast Asia to introduce animal protection laws which bring an end to the capture, slaughter and consumption of dogs and cats.